-What brings the three parts of the Cass Projects research method together is the process of brief-writing.
-Anne Markey formulates collaborative briefs that rework the conventional boundaries between expert and non-expert, insider and outsider, thus encouraging a more inclusive playing field and more empowered players.
+What brings the three parts of the Projects research method together is the process of brief-writing.
+The team formulates collaborative briefs that rework the conventional boundaries between expert and non-expert, insider and outsider, thus encouraging a more inclusive playing field and more empowered players.
 This has a bearing on the way problems, opportunities and initiatives are identified as well as how they are approached and resolved.
 This approach has similarities to the interactive brief writing techniques developed by Mark Brearley and the student-involving techniques developed in Architecture of Rapid Change and Scarce Resources' (ARCSR) work by Maurice Mitchell.
 It might be described as a model of sustained and embedded impact rather than approaching impact as a resultant.

-Markey's approach shares a design-as-research orientation with Architecture Research Unit (ARU) but uses the professional structure of the Royal Institute of British Architects (RIBA) practice more explicitly and as an integral part of the method.
+Projects' approach shares a design-as-research orientation with Architecture Research Unit (ARU) but uses the professional structure of the Royal Institute of British Architects (RIBA) practice more explicitly and as an integral part of the method.
 A direct equivalence can be drawn between the discipline of research and the discipline of being professional in the case of live projects.
 For example, the discipline of professional status can be used to institute a working environment subject to contracts, ethical practice, performance criteria, health and safety and so forth.
 It creates the potential to build a critical bridge between pedagogy and practice.
 The disciplinary apparatus can thus work as equivalent to a conventional research environment, but one geared to embedding research within practice.
 A professionally enacted research project produces a different outcome to an outcome derived from applied research.

 With the National Schools Ideas Project, this approach facilitated a collaboration between a number of Schools of Architecture around a common theme in order to develop a diversity of outcomes.
 This model of a collaborative brief has also been used to deliver a number of other projects described here such as the International Architecture Student Festival where the “players” have been international Schools of Architecture and local authorities and communities the beneficiaries.